Minister for Defence (Ireland)

 The Minister for Defence (An tAire Cosanta) is a senior minister in the Government of Ireland and leads the Department of Defence.
-The current Minister for Defence is Micheál Martin, TD.
-He is also Minister for Foreign Affairs.
+The current Minister for Defence is Helen McEntee, TD.
+She is also Minister for Foreign Affairs and Trade.

 The department is responsible for the Irish Defence Forces.
 The Ministers and Secretaries Acts 1924 assigned the minister the additional title of Commander-in-Chief as the Chairman of the Council of Defence.
 The Defence Act 1954 removed this title, as a result of the reconstitution of the Council of Defence.
 The President of Ireland, a largely ceremonial role, is considered the Supreme Commander of the Defence Forces.
 In practice, the Minister acts on the President's behalf and reports to the Irish Government.
 The Minister for Defence is advised by the Council of Defence on the business of the Department of Defence.

-The Minister is assisted by the Minister of State at the Department of Defence, Peter Burke, TD.
+The Minister is assisted by a Minister of State at the Department of Defence, Thomas Byrne, TD.